Record rainfall floods basements, closes businesses in Ontario's Windsor-Essex County

 Monday's storms were more intense than last September's, though there was less rainfall in total.

-Tecumseh, the hardest hit area, was soaked with between 100 and 120 mm in four or five hours, beginning about 7 p.m.
+Tecumseh, the hardest hit area, was soaked with between 100 and 120 mm in four or five hours.
 Last September, Tecumseh was slammed with 175 to 200 mm over a longer period.

 My wife built a pretty nice berm with pool towels to control the water that came up through our… https://t.co/6xElOXbQoE—